KAYO-ult/traffic_ai_system/README.md

-traffic AI system (YOLO-based vehicle detection, 4-lane video processing, signal logic, and number plate OCR) usually relies on a small ecosystem of Python libraries.
+Traffic AI system (YOLO-based vehicle detection, 4-lane video processing, signal logic, and number plate OCR) usually relies on a small ecosystem of Python libraries.
 Each one plays a different role in the pipeline: computer vision, deep learning, OCR, and utilities.

 Think of the system as a little factory.
 Video frames go in, neural networks inspect them, text readers decode number plates, and OpenCV draws boxes and dashboards.